-We’ll fit you with either composite resin or porcelain veneers.
-The latter is stronger and less prone to staining, but it usually takes two visits.
+You can choose between composite resin or porcelain veneers.
+The latter is stronger and less prone to staining but requires more than one visit to complete.

-- We remove a thin layer of the enamel from your teeth (sometimes less than ½ millimeter), then make a mold of your teeth to use for custom-designing your veneers.
+- A thin layer of the enamel from your teeth (sometimes less than ½ millimeter) is removed, then a mold is made of your teeth to use for custom-designing your veneers.

-- You’ll leave the office with temporary veneers to replace the removed enamel and wear them until your permanent veneers are ready.
-Your temporaries will be very fragile, so you’ll want to treat them gently.
+- At the end of the visit, your dentist will make a temporary veneer and temporarily cement it to your teeth.
+The temporary veneers replace the removed enamel and are worn until your permanent veneers are ready.
+Your temporaries will be very fragile, so you will want to treat them gently.

 - The tooth is prepared for the placement of the veneer.

-- We’ll choose a composite resin colour that matches the rest of the teeth in your mouth and layer it onto your tooth or teeth.
+- You will choose a composite resin colour that matches the rest of the teeth in your mouth and your dentist will layer it onto your tooth or teeth.

-- We’ll form the resin into the shape of a tooth, and polish it so it looks 100% natural and smooth.
+- Your dentist will form the resin into the shape of a tooth, and polish it so it looks 100% natural and smooth.